 There’s no one single recipe for what makes a book cover great, but when you see it, you just know, this is going to be amazing.
 And also, I want to hold this in my hands forever.

-Here are six new and upcoming covers that will make you feel exactly that:
+Here are seven covers that will make you feel exactly that:

 An Enchantment of Ravens by Margaret Rogerson